philips-software/terraform-provider-hsdp/docs/resources/iam_user.md

 * `last_name` - (Required) Last name of the user
 * `mobile` - (Required) Mobile number of the user.
 E.164 format
 * `organization_id` - (Required) The managing organization of the user
 * `password` - (Optional) When specified this will skip the email activation flow and immediately activate the IAM account. **Very Important**: you are responsible for sharing this password with the new IAM user through some channel of communication.
   No email will be triggered by the system.
 If unsure, do not set a password so the normal email activation flow is followed.
+Finally, any password value changes after user creation will have no effect on the users' actual password.

 ## Attributes Reference